Asymmetric Influence of the Amplitude-Dependent Tune Shift on the Transverse Mode-Coupling Instability: Experimental Setup

-The measurements presented in this paper were performed with the machine parameters given in Table~\ref{tab:table_parameters} if not stated otherwise.
-Only a single bunch was stored in the machine to be able to use diagnostics that are not bunch-resolved such as beam position monitors (BPM) and the synchrotron light monitor (SLM).
-To ensure that only a pure single bunch is filled, great care has been taken to clean out residual charge from the other buckets.
 The total acceleration voltage in the main cavities was set to a fixed value for better comparability of different measurements.
 Due to the usage of a single bunch and therefore a low absolute beam current, the passive Landau cavities are not elongating the bunch.
 Likewise, all insertion device gaps were opened for the sake of comparability.
-The reference orbit for the orbit correction was set to zero-orbit without any beam line bumps laid in, to use an optic close to the design optics used in the simulations.
-During the measurements itself the orbit correction was only in use while changing to new settings, e.g. changing chromaticity or ADTS and was afterwards switched off.
-When changing settings, it was also checked that the tunes were at the standard working point.
-The vertical chromaticity was reduced via sextupole magnets in the vertical plane while the horizontal chromaticity remained at the value for standard operation.
-For adjustments of the ADTS the three octupole magnet families can be used~\cite{Tavares:xe5003_lattice}.
+The reference orbit for the orbit correction was set to zero-orbit without any beamline bumps\footnote{Beamline bumps refer to deliberate deviations in the closed orbit at the position of IDs to help synchrotron radiation alignment for beamlines.} laid in, to use an optic close to the design optics used in the simulations.
+During the measurements, the orbit correction was only in use while changing to new settings, e.g. changing chromaticity or ADTS and was afterwards switched off.
+When changing settings, it was also checked that the tunes were at the routine working point.
+The vertical chromaticity was reduced via sextupole magnets in the vertical plane while the horizontal chromaticity remained at the value for routine operation of around 1.1.
+For adjustments of the ADTS three octupole magnet families are available~\cite{Tavares:xe5003_lattice}.

-\subsection{ADTS - measurement and control}
+\subsection{ADTS - Measurement and Control}

-The center-of-mass (COM) motion is measured via the turn-by-turn data from the beam position monitors (BPM) .
+The center-of-mass (COM) motion is measured via the turn-by-turn data from the BPMs.
 The position at each turn can be written out for $2^{16}$ consecutive turns.
 As the measurements where taken in single-bunch operation, this gives the COM position of the bunch at each turn at every BPM.
-Additionally, the data observed by the bunch-by-bunch system is saved with a turn-by-turn resolution as well.
 The coherent tunes can therefore be calculated from the Fourier transform of this data.